-Will This Catholic Mom of 7 Be the Newest Supreme Court Justice?
+Will This Catholic Jurist Be the Newest Supreme Court Justice?

 Joan Frawley Desmond, is the Register’s senior editor.
 She is an award-winning journalist widely published in Catholic, ecumenical and secular media.
 A graduate of the Pontifical John Paul II Institute for Studies of Marriage and Family, she lives with her family in California..

-Supreme Court Justice Anthony Kennedy’s imminent retirement is fueling speculation that a pro-life Catholic mother of 7 could be Trump’s next pick for the high court.
+Supreme Court Justice Anthony Kennedy’s imminent retirement is fueling speculation that a pro-life Catholic mother of seven could be Trump’s next pick for the high court.

 Last year, Trump nominated Amy Coney Barrett, a law professor at the University of Notre Dame, to fill a vacancy on the United States Court of Appeals for the Seventh Circuit, and she won approval 55-43.